 - Selling digital assets for cash: If you or your organization sells CVCs, stablecoins, or NFTs, it can result in capital gains or losses on the sale.
 If you realize a capital gain, you may owe capital gains taxes.

 - Trading digital assets for other digital assets: Typical examples include converting one type of cryptocurrency for another, using cryptocurrency to purchase an NFT, or selling an NFT for crypto.
-In all cases, disposing of the first asset to acquire another can lead to capital gains or losses, exposing you to capital gains taxes.
+In all cases, disposing of the first asset to acquire another can result in capital gains or losses, exposing you to capital gains tax.

 - Completing a payment in cryptocurrency: When you use cryptocurrency to make payments, it is the same as selling or disposing of that cryptocurrency.
-This transaction might result in a capital gain or loss, depending on the acquisition cost and the cryptocurrency’s value at the time of the transaction, and could be subject to capital gains taxes.
+This transaction might result in a capital gain or loss, depending on the acquisition cost and the cryptocurrency’s value at the time of the transaction.
+It could be subject to capital gains taxes.

 - Mining cryptocurrency: In crypto jargon, mining uses powerful computers to solve complex equations or puzzles on the blockchain.
 Successfully solving an equation on the blockchain can reward the miner with a newly minted quantity of cryptocurrency.
 Receiving crypto from mining is treated the same as receiving ordinary income.
 For instance, if you successfully mine one crypto coin worth $8,600 at the time of mining, the law treats it as receiving $8,600 in income.